xkiwilabs/DQN-using-PyTorch-and-ML-Agents/README.md

 the environment is considered solved when the average score over the last 100 episodes > 13.

 ### Action Space
-The simulation contains a single agent that navigates a large environment.
-At each time step, it can perform four possible actions:
+At each time step, the agent can perform four possible actions:
 - `0` - walk forward
 - `1` - walk backward
 - `2` - turn left
 - `3` - turn right

 ### State Spaces
-The agent is trained from vector input (not pixel input) The state space has `37` dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
+The agent is trained from vector input data (not pixel input data) The state space has `37` dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
 A reward of `+1` is provided for collecting a yellow banana, and a reward of `-1` is provided for collecting a purple banana.

 ## Installation and Dependencies
 1. Anaconda Python 3.6: Download and installation instructions here: https://www.anaconda.com/download/

-2. Create (and activate) a new conda, virtual environment with Python 3.6.
-For example:
+2. Create (and activate) a new conda (virtual) environment with Python 3.6.
 	- Linux or Mac:

 		`conda create --name yourenvironamehere python=3.6`